-Occupational Health Safety and Welfare (OHSW) Policy What we found during the audit To comply with the law, the school should have an OHSW (Occupational Health, Safety, and Welfare) plan that makes clear the organisational structure and The Policy is dated July 2022. arrangements for managing health, safety, and welfare.
-The updated policy is going to Governors on 19/07/2023.
-The OHSW policy should describe in detail the responsibilities and expectations of workers and managers, making it clear that performance will be monitored, and people held accountable.
+Occupational Health Safety and Welfare (OHSW) Policy What we found during the audit To comply with the law, the school should have an OHSW (Occupational Health, Safety, and Welfare) plan that makes clear the organisational structure and arrangements for managing health, safety, and welfare.
+The Policy is dated July 2025.
+The updated policy is going to Governors on 16/-7/2025 The OHSW policy should describe in detail the responsibilities and expectations of workers and managers, making it clear that performance will be monitored, and people held accountable.
 An up-to-date policy and inspection and audit report was available online which was considered best practice.